EonMurph/AcousticTracer/docs/workflow.md

 ### Draft PR rule
 Open the PR as **Draft** until:
-- you’ve built the LaTeX successfully (if applicable)
 - you’ve done a self-review
 - the PR description is complete